 “If I, despite my advanced degrees and lifetime of study and contemplation don’t know anything, how the frick does anyone else know anything?
 I mean, really know anything?
 You can be a specialist in an area, of course, but our entire existence is so intertwined with everything else, your expertise in one area doesn’t render you fit to make decisions about anything.”

 And then you see the public policy bungles . . . over and over and over again.
 You realize that the rulers have no answers either and, therefore, every decision merely results in a power grab of some sort, normally in the form of shifting massive amounts of money to comrades at the yacht club.

 No decision can be “informed,” after all, given our remarkable level of ignorance.
 The best our rulers can do is flail away at possible solutions, but since they really have zero clue whether a solution will work, we’d be better off if they desisted from doing anything.

-And after I tire of doing that for a long time, I retire into my study and read with neither purpose nor aim.
+And after I tire of doing that for a long time, I retire to my study and read with neither purpose nor aim.
 Maybe the collected letters of Evelyn Waugh.
 Maybe some famous person's notebooks.
 It doesn't matter.